Put your best face forward for the holidays with Plexaderm

-DAYTON, Ohio (WDTN) — Wanting to put your best face forward this fall but not interested in fillers?
+DAYTON, Ohio (WDTN) — Wanting to put your best face forward this holiday season but not interested in fillers?
 Try Plexaderm!

 According to Melinda McKinsey with Plexaderm, the product can dramatically reduce undereye bags, deep forehead lines, crows feet and lines around the face in just 10 minutes.
 It doesn’t cover up lines or signs of aging, it actually reduces them!